apache/airavata/dev-tools/elk_stack/README.md

 sh airavata-server-start.sh all
 ```

-### Consume Messages
+### Consume Messages(optional)
-- This step is optional if testing kibana
-- Logs stored in the kafka can be view on terminal
+- Logs stored in the kafka can be view on terminal by the consumer
 ```
 docker run --rm airavata/kafka kafka-console-consumer.sh --topic test_all_logs --from-beginning --zookeeper $ZK_IP:2181
 ```